stanojevic/beer/README.md

 License
 ----
 BEER is published under [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+In other words it's free as in "free speech", but also as in "free BEER".

 This license is compatible with the libraries that BEER uses:
 - liblinear-java